netrisai/docs/network-policies.rst

 BGP Objects
 -----------
-| Under Net→E-BGP objects, you can define various BGP objects referenced from a route-map to declare a dynamic BGP policy.
+| Under Network → E-BGP objects, you can define various BGP objects referenced from a route-map to declare a dynamic BGP policy.
 | Supported objects include:

 * IPv4 Prefix